-This document provides detailed information about the West Wales Marine / Gorllewin Cymru Forol site proposed for designation for the Annex II species harbour porpoise (Phocoena phocoena) and evaluates this interest feature according to the Habitats Directive1 selection criteria and guiding principles.
-This is a single feature site, proposed for designation solely for the purpose of aiding the management of harbour porpoise populations throughout UK waters, in accordance with EU legislation.
-The site includes parts of both Welsh territorial waters (out to 12 nautical miles from the baseline) and offshore waters (from 12 nautical miles from the coast out to 200 nautical miles or to the UK Continental Shelf limit), and is therefore a joint responsibility of Natural Resources Wales (NRW) and the Joint Nature Conservation Committee (JNCC).
+This document provides detailed information about the Southern North Sea site proposed for designation for the Annex II species harbour porpoise (Phocoena phocoena) and evaluates this interest feature according to the Habitats Directive1 selection criteria and guiding principles.
+This is a single feature site, proposed to be designated solely for the purpose of aiding the management of harbour porpoise populations throughout UK waters, in accordance with EU legislation.
+The site includes parts of both territorial waters (out to 12 nautical miles from the baseline) and offshore waters (from 12 nautical miles from the coast out to 200 nautical miles or to the UK Continental Shelf limit), and is therefore a joint responsibility between the Joint Nature Conservation Committee (JNCC) and Natural England (NE).

 The Conservation of Habitats and Species Regulations 20102 (as amended) transpose the Habitats Directive into law on land and in territorial waters of England and Wales.
-The Offshore Marine Conservation (Natural Habitats etc.) Regulations 20073 (as amended in 2010) transpose the Habitats Directive into law for UK offshore waters.
+The Offshore Marine Conservation (Natural Habitats &c.)
+Regulations 20073 (as amended in 2010) transpose the Habitats Directive into law for UK offshore waters.

-The advice contained in the present document is produced to enable the Secretary of State and the Welsh Ministers to decide whether they propose to submit the West Wales Marine / Gorllewin Cymru Forol site to the European Commission as a site eligible for designation as a Special Area of Conservation (SAC), in accordance with Regulation 10 of the Conservation of Habitats and Species Regulations 2010 (as amended), and Regulation 7 of the Offshore Marine Conservation (Natural Habitats &c) Regulation 2007 (as amended).
-JNCC and NRW have been asked by Defra and the Welsh Government to provide this advice.
+The advice contained in the present document is produced to enable the Secretary of State to decide whether he/she proposes to submit the Southern North Sea site to the European Commission as a site eligible for designation as a Special Area of Conservation (SAC), in accordance with Regulation 10 of the Conservation of Habitats and Species Regulations 2010 (as amended), and Regulation 7 of the Offshore Marine Conservation (Natural Habitats &c) Regulation 2007 (as amended).
+JNCC and NE have been asked by Defra to provide this advice.

 The Habitats Directive aims to conserve biodiversity by maintaining or restoring Annex I habitats and Annex II species to a favourable conservation status.
 Member States are required to contribute to a coherent European ecological network of protected sites through designation of SACs for natural habitats and wild species listed on the Annexes of the Directive.
 Sites eligible for designation as marine SACs are selected on the basis of the criteria set out in Annex III (Stage 1) of the Habitats Directive and relevant scientific information.
 Sites are considered only if they host a Habitats Directive Annex I habitat or Annex II species.
 For Annex II aquatic species that range over wide areas, sites must clearly identify areas that represent the physical and biological factors essential to these species' life and reproduction.
-Socioeconomic factors are not taken into account in the identification of sites to be proposed to the European Commission.
+Socio-economic factors are not taken into account in the identification of sites to be proposed to the European Commission.